WA9ONY/Pico-RP2040/README2.md

 Sparkfun QWIIC is a small I2C 4-pin JST connector: 3.3 V power, ground, data and clock.

 The above image is a QWIIC connection on an [OLED display](https://www.amazon.com/dp/B08H9PY88T?psc=1&ref=ppx_yo2ov_dt_b_product_details).
+No soldering Qwiic cable between the Sparkfun SerLCD Qwiic connector to the Raspberry Pi Pico breadboard with the Qwiic cable pins.

 Sparkfun Qwiic benfits
 + Small